karel-burda/test-utils/README.md

 ```

 ## 2. Manual Way
+Not recommended.

-It's mainly the `include` directory that matters so make sure, the compiler will see it.
+Make sure that the `include` directory is in the search paths.

-You might have to manually set certain compiler (not only) settings though.
+You also have to set C++ 14 standard and potentially other settings as well.

 ## Examples
 For full examples, see implementation of [tests](tests/unit).